-During last days of RAMADAN, Moroccan women start doing a homemade pastries, cakes and cookies and others prefer buying prepared one from nearby pastry shops.
+During the last days of RAMADAN, Moroccan women start doing homemade pastries, cakes, and cookies and others prefer buying prepared ones from nearby pastry shops.

-In general, last week of RAMADAN, Moroccans head to their favorite traditional clothing boutique or tailor to buy Kaftan, Takchita, Jabador, Djellaba with traditional Moroccan slippers called Belgha, or any of the varied and colorful traditional Moroccan clothes.
+In general, last week of RAMADAN, Moroccans head to their favorite traditional clothing boutique or tailor to buy Caftan, Takchita, Djellaba with Traditional Moroccan slippers called Belgha, or any of the varied and colorful traditional Moroccan clothes.
 In case, it is not possible to buy new clothes, they will wear the finest outfit they already have.

 After waking up early, people perform the first prayer of the day ” Lfajr prayer “.
 Then, they wear their best traditional clothes and enjoy a light breakfast before going to perform Eid prayer.

-This celebration for moroccans is a chance to be together with their families and the first things families members do to each other, neighbours and relatives are hugging each other and wishing a Blessed celebration by saying ” Mabrouk L3id or Mabrouk L3wacher “.
-Then, the answer is ” May Allah Bless you ” which is in Moroccan dialect ” Allah ybarek Fik “.
+This celebration for Moroccans is a chance to be together with their families and the first things family members do to each other, neighbors and relatives are hugging each other and wishing a Blessed celebration by saying ” Mabrouk L3id or Mabrouk L3wacher “.
+Then, the answer is ” May Allah Bless you ” which is in the Moroccan dialect ” Allah ybarek Fik “.

 Eid Al Fitr Prayer :

-Muslims accomplish Eid Al Fitr prayer early in the morning of the celebration day.
-After wearing their traditional clothes, Moroccans go out to do this special prayer in Mosques or in a large open places managed by local authorities.
+Muslims accomplish Eid Al Fitr’s prayer early in the morning of the celebration day.
+After wearing their traditional clothes, Moroccans go out to do this special prayer in Mosques or in large open places managed by local authorities.